-8.2.1 Set Read Parameters (C0h)
+8.2.23 Set Read Parameters (C0h)

 "Set Read Parameters (C0h)" instruction is used to accommodate a wide range of applications with different needs for either maximum read frequency or minimum data access latency.
 This is accomplished by setting the number of dummy clocks and wrap length configurations for set of selected instructions.
+Set Read Parameters (C0h) instruction writes to the Read Parameter Register (P[7:0]).

 In SPI mode, SPI Set Read Parameters (C0h)" instruction writes to 'Dummy Clocks' P[6:4] bits only, while it will ignore 'Wrap Length' P[1:0] bits input as they are don't care in SPI mode.
-The Set Read Parameters instruction sequence is shown in Figure 54.